Garuda Indonesian Airways Flight 150: Accident

-Garuda Indonesian Airways Flight 150 took off from Kemayoran Airport on a short-haul flight to Sultan Mahmud Badaruddin II Airport with 61 passengers and crew on board.
-Less than 1 hour after take off, Flight 150 was cleared by the air traffic controllers at Sultan Mahmud Badaruddin II Airport to start their approach to land on runway 28 (now as runway 29).
+Flight 150 took off from Kemayoran Airport on a short-haul flight to Sultan Mahmud Badaruddin II Airport with 61 passengers and crew on board.
+Less than 1 hour after take off, Flight 150 was cleared by air traffic controllers at Sultan Mahmud Badaruddin II Airport to start their approach to land on runway 28 (now runway 29).
 The flaps and landing gear were down as flight 150 was nearing the airport when fog started shadowing the town and the airport.
 Flight 150 entered the fog two minutes later.
-The tail end of the aircraft hit trees and crashed breaking it up into 2 parts.
+The tail end of the aircraft hit trees and crashed, breaking into 2 parts.
 There was no fire when flight 150 crashed.
 The crash killed 25 people on board and 1 person on the ground.
 36 passengers survived the crash and were taken to a local hospital.

 Cause

 An investigation into the crash found that the visual flight in weather conditions below minimums.
 Flight 150 was in a downwind leg as the aircraft was on approach to the airport in fog.
 It is unknown why the air traffic controller did not tell the pilots of Flight 150 to execute a missed approach or why the pilots themselves did not execute a missed approach.